zmalone/chef-web-docs/source/manage-a-web-app-2/ubuntu/create-the-cookbook/next/_index.md

-Before we do anything else, let's configure the system's security policy.
+Before we do anything else, let's ensure that your node's package manager is set up to retrieve the latest software packages.